CAPA in Manufacturing: A Practical Guide

 CAPA stands for corrective and preventive action.
 It's a structured approach to quality problems that goes beyond the immediate fix to address the underlying cause.

+CAPA is one part of a broader quality management system.
+It connects to your inspection processes, your nonconformance handling, and your manufacturing traceability.
 If you track first-pass yield, CAPA is how you improve it.
 If you track scrap rates, CAPA is how you reduce them.
 If you track customer complaints, CAPA is how you prevent the same complaint from showing up twice.

 Why CAPA matters for manufacturers